 The series of terraces linking the house to the lake were quite a feat to finish and took over twelve years to build with over one hundred labourers required to complete the task!
 The design of the upper stone terrace nearest the house was influenced by Villa Butera in Sicily.
 As a young boy, the 7th Viscount was brought out from his school room (aged 7) on 13th October 1843 to lay the first stone in the ground.
 It would be wonderful to know of the thousands of stones in the terraces, which one it is!

 Interestingly, the 7th Viscount did not believe he would live to see the completion of the terraces.
 While many generations of the Wingfield Family did not live to see the completion of the work undertaken during their lifetime, they approached its development with gusto and enthusiasm and perhaps saw themselves as just one part of the evolution of Powerscourt.
 It is through their imagination and hard work that we can enjoy the splendour and beauty of Powerscourt today.

 One of the most striking features of the Italian Gardens is the pair of life sized Winged Horses which watch over the lake.
 They form part of the family coat of arms and were made by Professor Hugo Hagen in Berlin in 1869.
-The fountain in this dramatic Lake is based on the fountain in the Piazza Barberini in Rome.
-When you are next here look out for the tiny boathouse adjoining the lake.
+The fountain in this dramatic Lake is based on the fountain in the Piazza Barberini in Rome and completes the splendid vista from the house down to the lake.

 In the interest of public safety and the absolute requirement for social distancing, we have decided to close the Estate, including the House, Gardens, River Walk and Waterfall, until further notice.

 We have given the situation a great deal of thought and we understand that our visitors will be disappointed by this and we apologise for the inconvenience it may cause, particularly when being outside in nature is beneficial for mental and physical health.